Remifentanil: Available forms

+Pharmacology

+Pharmacokinetics

 Remifentanil is considered a metabolic soft drug, one that is rapidly metabolized to an inactive form.
 Unlike other synthetic opioids which are hepatically metabolized, remifentanil has an ester linkage which undergoes rapid hydrolysis by non-specific tissue and plasma esterases.
 This means that accumulation does not occur with remifentanil and its context-sensitive half-life remains at 4 minutes after a 4-hour infusion.

 Remifentanil is metabolized to a compound (remifentanil acid) which has 1/4600th the potency of the parent compound.

 Due to its quick metabolism and short effects, remifentanil has opened up new possibilities in anesthesia.
 When remifentanil is used together with a hypnotic (i.e. one that produces sleep) it can be used in relative high doses.
-This is because remifentanil will be rapidly eliminated from the blood plasma on termination of the remifentanil infusion, hence the effects of the drug will quickly dissipate even after very long infusions.
+This is because remifentanil is rapidly eliminated from the blood plasma on termination of the remifentanil infusion; hence the effects of the drug quickly dissipate even after very long infusions.
 Owing to synergism between remifentanil and hypnotic drugs (such as propofol) the dose of the hypnotic can be substantially reduced.
 This leads often to more hemodynamic stability during surgery and a quicker post-operative recovery time.